-The console PC should boot from power on, the default Windows user is "calrec" and requires no password.
+The console PC should boot from control surface power on.
+If the PC has been shut down, it can be restarted by pressing the reset button behind the keyboard.
+The default Windows user is "calrec" and requires no password.
 Once logged in, the Calrec Main PC Application should start up.
 If the Main PC Application is closed, it can be restarted from the Windows Start menu.
 Once open, the main pages can be selected by clicking on their icons across the bottom of the GUI.
 Most pages have sub-pages which can be accessed by the menu buttons at the left hand side of each main page.
 Some settings within the Main PC Application are protected and to make changes the user must be logged in as a Technician.
 Technician access is gained from the Tech page by clicking on Technician.
 If no users have been setup, the system allows the creation of a supervisor login.
 Supervisors are able to create and delete other technician user logins.

 H20 - Hydra2 Organizer is an administrator level GUI that provides control over the whole network, H20 can be accessed via a web browser running on a PC connected to the Master Router.
-This can be a console PC (if the master router rack has a console directly attached to it), or a PC connected directly to a spare RJ45 on the front of the active Control processor card in the Master Router rack.
-H20 is fully supported by Google Chrome which is pre-installed on Calrec supplied PC's with a bookmark to the H20 address (IP address of the Control processor)
+This can be a console PC (if the master router rack has a console directly attached to it), or a PC connected directly to a spare RJ45 on the front of the active Control Processor card in the Master

+Router rack.
+H20 is fully supported by Google Chrome which is pre-installed on Calrec supplied PC's with a bookmark to the H20 address (IP address of the Control Processor)